ParaZero Technologies Ltd. (PRZO) Stock: A SWOT Analysis - News Heater

 PRZO’s Market Performance

-During the last 5 trading sessions, PRZO fell by -38.38%, in comparison to the 20-day moving average.
-In addition, ParaZero Technologies Ltd. saw -68.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PRZO rose by +13.16%, in comparison to the 20-day moving average.
+In addition, ParaZero Technologies Ltd. saw -64.17% in overturn over a single year, with a tendency to cut further losses.

 Conclusion